-Schools: Author talk and reading (Alice's Musical Debut K-5, Quincy Rules 6-8, Check the Rhyme and Deanne in the Middle 9-12)
+Schools/orgs: Author talk and reading (Alice's Musical Debut K-5, Quincy Rules 6-8, Check the Rhyme and Deanne in the Middle 9-12)

-Interviews (blogs, social media, Zoom/Skype)
+Interviews (blog, social media, Zoom/Skype)

 CONFERENCES, SCHOOLS & OTHER ORGS